AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/dynamic-media/about-image-video-profiles.md

 <!-- LEAVE IN PLACE, MAY BE USED IN THE FUTURE

 Batch size is the number of assets that are amalgamated into a single IPS (Dynamic Media's Image Production System) job.
-When you run the Scene7: Reprocess Assets workflow, the job is triggered on IPS.
+When you run the Dynamic Media Reprocess workflow, the job is triggered on IPS.
 The number of IPS jobs that are triggered is based on the total number of assets in the folder, divided by the batch size.
 For example, suppose you had a folder with 150 assets and a batch size of 50.
 In this case, three IPS jobs are triggered.
 The assets are updated when the entire batch size (50 in our example) is processed in IPS.
 The job then moves onto the next IPS job and so on until complete.
 If you increase the batch size, you may notice a longer delay with assets getting updated.

 -->

 **Para volver a procesar los recursos de Dynamic Media en una carpeta:**

-1. Entrada [!DNL Experience Manager], en la página Recursos, vaya a una carpeta de recursos que tenga asignado un perfil de imagen o un perfil de vídeo y para la que desee aplicar la variable **Scene7: volver a procesar recursos** flujo de trabajo.
+1. Entrada [!DNL Experience Manager], en la página Recursos, vaya a una carpeta de recursos que tenga asignado un perfil de imagen o un perfil de vídeo y para la que desee aplicar la variable **Reprocesar Dynamic Media** flujo de trabajo.

    Las carpetas que tienen asignado un perfil de imagen o de vídeo tienen el nombre del perfil directamente debajo del nombre de la carpeta en la vista de tarjeta.